Boston: Transportation

 Logan International Airport, in East Boston and operated by the Massachusetts Port Authority (Massport), is Boston's principal airport.
-Nearby general aviation airports are Beverly Municipal Airport to the north, Hanscom Field to the west, and Norwood Memorial Airport to the south.
+Nearby general aviation airports are Beverly Regional Airport and Lawrence Municipal Airport to the north, Hanscom Field to the west, and Norwood Memorial Airport to the south.
 Massport also operates several major facilities within the Port of Boston, including a cruise ship terminal and facilities to handle bulk and container cargo in South Boston, and other facilities in Charlestown and East Boston.

 Downtown Boston's streets grew organically, so they do not form a planned grid, unlike those in later-developed Back Bay, East Boston, the South End, and South Boston.
 Boston is the eastern terminus of I-90, which in Massachusetts runs along the Massachusetts Turnpike.
-The elevated portion of the Central Artery, which carried most of the through traffic in downtown Boston, was replaced with the O'Neill Tunnel during the Big Dig, substantially completed in early 2006.
-The former and current Central Artery follow I-93 as the primary north–south artery from the city.
-Other major highways include US 1, which carries traffic to the North Shore and areas south of Boston, US 3, which connects to the northwestern suburbs, Massachusetts Route 3, which connects to the South Shore and Cape Cod, and Massachusetts Route 2 which connects to the western suburbs.
-Surrounding the city is Massachusetts Route 128, a partial beltway which has been largely subsumed by other routes (mostly I-95 and I-93).
+The Central Artery follows I-93 as the primary north–south artery that carries most of the through traffic in Downtown Boston.
+Other major highways include US 1, which carries traffic to the North Shore and areas south of Boston, US 3, which connects to the northwestern suburbs, MA 3, which connects to the South Shore and Cape Cod, and MA 2 which connects to the western suburbs.
+Surrounding the city is MA 128, a partial beltway which has been largely subsumed by other routes (mostly I-95 and I-93).

 With nearly a third of Bostonians using public transit for their commute to work, Boston has the fourth-highest rate of public transit usage in the country.
 The city of Boston has a higher than average percentage of households without a car.
-In 2015, 35.4 percent of Boston households lacked a car, which decreased slightly to 33.8 percent in 2016.
-The national average was 8.7 percent in 2016.
-Boston averaged 0.94 cars per household in 2016, compared to a national average of 1.8.
-Boston's public transportation agency, the Massachusetts Bay Transportation Authority (MBTA) operates the oldest underground rapid transit system in the Americas, and is the fourth-busiest rapid transit system in the country, with 65.5 mi of track on four lines.
-The MBTA also operates busy bus and commuter rail networks, and water shuttles.
+In 2016, 33.8 percent of Boston households lacked a car, compared with the national average of 8.7 percent.
+The city averaged 0.94 cars per household in 2016, compared to a national average of 1.8.
+Boston's public transportation agency, the Massachusetts Bay Transportation Authority (MBTA), operates the oldest underground rapid transit system in the Americas and is the fourth-busiest rapid transit system in the country, with 65.5 mi of track on four lines.
+The MBTA also operates busy bus and commuter rail networks as well as water shuttles.

 Amtrak intercity rail to Boston is provided through four stations: South Station, North Station, Back Bay, and Route 128.
 South Station is a major intermodal transportation hub and is the terminus of Amtrak's Northeast Regional, Acela Express, and Lake Shore Limited routes, in addition to multiple MBTA services.
 Back Bay is also served by MBTA and those three Amtrak routes, while Route 128, in the southwestern suburbs of Boston, is only served by the Acela Express and Northeast Regional.
 Meanwhile, Amtrak's Downeaster to Brunswick, Maine terminates in North Station, and is the only Amtrak route to do so.